Goiânia: Music

 With several double success, Goiás itself is the cradle of the sertanejo (country music) genre.
 Two types of sertanejo predominate: modao is identified as the old sertanejo music and sertanejo universitário as the new sertanejo music.

 Goiânia, as the capital of a state that was rural until the 1980s, has been traditionally influenced by the sertanejo style, strongly connected with the countryside lifestyle.
 Though the sertanejo is still an icon of Goiás' culture, the rock scene is seen by some as a response to it and as the creator center of a Goianiense legitimately culture, independent of the countryside culture.
-Goiânia is a leading center in the underground rock movement in Brazil.

-Goiânia is home to one of the most important rock scenes from Brazil.
-It started in the early 1990s, with the creation of the first independent rock festivals in the city.
-Independent labels like Monstro Discos, Two Beers or Not Two Beers and Insetus flourished and have been crucial to support and broadcast the scene, which, being completely independent from the mainstream media, sometimes is not known even to native Goianienses.

-The main styles are alternative or indie rock represented by bands like MQN, Black Drawing Chalks, Violins, Torn Birds, Hang The Superstars, Valentina, NEM, Fantasma de Agnes and Flores Indecentes; punk and hardcore by bands like Desastre, Vacilo, Resistentes, Descarga Negativa, Senhores, Umbral and HC-137; and metal with bands like Ressonância Mórfica (unlike most metal bands they sing in archaic Portuguese), Spiritual Carnage, Eternal Devastation and Hellphoria.
-There are two major independent festivals held in the city: Bananada (usually held in May) and Goiânia Noise (usually in December).

 The DJ Alok was born in the city.

 Health

 The primary health service in Goiânia is Unimed.
 Goiânia is a national reference in several areas of medicine, especially ophthalmology, neurology, burn treatment, and leprosy.